ofayans/web4cuke/README.md

 end
 ```

-- In your features/support/env.rb in Before hook instatiate your beautiful class:
+- In your features/support/env.rb in Before hook instantiate your beautiful class:
 ```
   options = {
     :base_url => "http://base_url_of_your_project",